peoplesoftninja/AWSStudy/README.md

     * example. https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html
 * S3 ACL--Granted for other AWS accounts, present at object and bucket level
     * Using object ACL we can share a file with public
+    * When we make a file public, we get a shared link.
+The bucket itself need not be public.
 * CORS basic setup

 Allowing contents from bucket1 in bucket 2, this is setup in bucket2 cors to allow bucket1 file access